nickgiant/BusinessEye/README.md

 # BusinessEye
+Multi module application in Java Swing and MySQL.
+Three modules exist.

-Application in Java Swing and MySQL about issuing invoices for service companies.
+1. Issuing of invoices for service companies.
+2. Calculation of return VAT of farmers
+3. Basic functions of single-entry accounting system.

-The application domain is separated from the rest of the code.
+The application is designed following Greek regulations.
-This is convenient in cases of business database software where modules have patterns and can be implemented fast even if they are complex.
-Currently captions, menus, and messages are in Greek.
+As a consequence captions, menus, and messages are in Greek.